Albuca nelsonii N.E. Br. (=Ornithogalum nelsonii (N.E.Br.) J.C.Manning & Goldblatt)

 Albuca nelsonii may be found in specialist collections but it is not often seen in gardens.
-Yet, as this illustration shows, it has attractive flowers, and it is considered a good garden plant.
+Yet it has attractive flowers, and it is considered a good garden plant.

 Distribution and habitat